Foxelyss/srb2-docker/README.md

 Docker-compose for running a Sonic Robo Blast 2 dedicated server.
 Works with latest version of the game, aka 2.2.15

-If you wanna help with server configuration, contact me via emailm send me your configuration to tests with mods!
+If you wanna help with server configuration, contact me via [email](mailto:foxelyss@gmail.com) or discord, send me your configuration to tests with mods!

 ## Usage